Azure/azure-search-vector-samples/docs/vector-search-quickstart.md

 + Documents in the payload consist of fields defined in the index schema.

-+ Vector fields can hold a maximum of 2014 embeddings each, and contain floating point values.
-The maximum number of embeddings is determined by the output dimensions of the model you're using.
-In this case, the maximum output dimensions of **text-embedding-ada-002** is 1536.
++ Vector fields contain floating point values.
+Minimum is 2 and maximum is 2048 embeddings each.
+Although the model's maximum token limit is 8191, this quickstart stays under the vector field maximum.
+Dimensions are set to 1536 in this quickstart.

 ## Run queries